Active Learning Snapshot

 - Muddiest Point

 To generate an informative and useful resource on concept mapping for faculty, the CTL recruited the help of UGA cognitive scientist Dr. Logan Fiorella, an expert on learning strategies like concept mapping, and the Media Co-op, a collaboration between the media teams from the CTL and the Office of Online Learning.
 Dr. Fiorella assisted in conceptualizing the handout below on generative learning strategies (the broad category that includes concept maps as one example), and the Media Co-op assisted with design and production.
+You can download the handout here (PDF).

 The front page of this handout features a concept map to visually display and connect the learning affordances of generative learning strategies, demonstrating how they support students to apply knowledge to new situations.
 Notice the linking terms between the boxed key features - these are a distinguishing featuring of concept maps.
 The back page of the handout focusing on spatializing activities with examples from UGA classrooms.
 Spatializing is a term used to describe what students are doing when they use concept maps.